Are you looking for more ideas for apple counting activities for preschoolers?

 I was pretty impressed with the little dude.
 With my guidance, he was able to count to the correct number for each square and fill it with the right number of raisins.

 So try it out.
-A great apple themed counting activity for preschoolers that focuses on fine motor skills too.
+A great apple counting activity for preschoolers that focuses on fine motor skills too.